LABORA-INF-UFG/NetSoft2020-Tutorial4-Demo2-Exp1/README.md

 sudo apt -y install ansible
 ```

-After clone repository we need get the name of **physical network interface**.
+Now we need get the name of **physical network interface**.
 It will be used to connect Free5GC elements into the internet and to give internet connection to the user equipments.
 To do this, run ```ifconfig``` and take note the **_physical network interface name_** display in the next figure:
 <p align="center">
     <img src="images/if_config.PNG"/>
 </p>